dnicerio/dnicerio/README.md

 ### Hi there!
 I'm Darryl 👋

-## I'm a Gamer, Developer and Tech Enthusiast!
+## A Developer, Gamer and Tech Enthusiast!
 - 🔭 I’m currently working on improving my JavaScript and PHP skills
 - 🌱 I’m currently learning everything about web development
 - 👯 I’m looking to collaborate on any projects that will greatly help a beginner like me 🤣